root-project/root/docbook/users-guide/Graphics.md

 The GL viewer creates five diffuse lights (left, right, top, bottom, and front) arranged around the 3D scene.
-These lights are carried with the camera – that is they are always in same position relative to your eye – the left light always shines from the left.
+These lights are carried with the camera - that is they are always in same position relative to your eye - the left light always shines from the left.

-Light controls are located: Viewer Controls Pane ‘Style’.
+Light controls are located: Viewer Controls Pane ‘Style'.

 Each light has a checkbox to enable/disable it.
 Set lights on/off with **`TGLLightSet::SetLight` e.g.**